 While conversations such as these are beneficial, HOLA hosts some lighter activities.
 One example was Sweet Memories, a gathering where crew brought in their favorite dessert, then shared the country of origin, the recipe, and the story behind it.
 We had tons of desserts – tembleque, Mexican wedding cookies, pastelillos de guayaba y queso.
 We learned about the typical desserts from places such as: Puerto Rico, Colombia, Mexico, Bolivia, and Venezuela, just to name a few.
 As crew learned about the dessert from everyone’s country of origin, they discovered a little more about each other, as well.

-Perhaps this events answer one question about being Latino in America.
+Perhaps these events answer one question about being Latino in America.
 Wherever you come from, whatever your experience, whatever you bring, it is something to celebrate.